fygar256/general-assembler-axx/README.md

 # Main text

-axx.py is a generalized general assembler.
+axx.py is a general assembler that generalizes assemblers.

-It is not dependent on a specific platform or processor, and ignores the chr(13) at the end of the line in the DOS file.
+The execution platform is not dependent on a specific processing system.
+It is also set to ignore chr(13) at the end of lines in DOS files.
+I think it will work on any processing system that runs python.

-axx can handle any processor architecture if you provide pattern data, but it does not support the practical features provided by a dedicated assembler.
+axx can process any processor architecture if you prepare pattern data, but it does not support the practical functions that dedicated assemblers have.
 The current version is an experimental implementation.
-For practical functions, macros should use the preprocessor.
-For now, the linker/loader should use a program that processes binary and label (symbol) files.
+For practical functions, please use a preprocessor for macros.
+For the time being, please use a program that manages binary files and label (symbol) files as a linker/loader.

-Since the pattern and source files are separated, it is possible to generate machine language for another processor from the sources of one instruction set, if you do not consider the coding effort.
+Since the pattern file and source file are separated, it is possible to generate machine code for another processor from the source of one instruction set, if you do not mind the effort of coding.

-Pattern data has no control syntax other than assignment.
-It can be used for binary generation, not just assembly language.
+Pattern data does not have control syntax other than assignment.
+It can be used to generate binaries not limited to assembly language.

-Assembly language has a one-to-one correspondence with the processor's instructions, which is how axx was realized.
+Axx was made possible because assembly language has a one-to-one correspondence with processor instructions.

+Axx can be used to develop custom assemblers.

 #### Usage

-Use like `python axx.py patternfile.axx [sample.s] [-o outfile.bin] [-e expfile.tsv] [-i impfile.tsv]`.
+Use it like this: `python axx.py patternfile.axx [sample.s] [-o outfile.bin] [-e expfile.tsv] [-i impfile.tsv]`.

-axx reads the assembler pattern data from the first argument and assembles the second argument source file based on the pattern data.
-If the second argument is omitted, the source is input from the terminal (standard input).
+Axx reads assembler pattern data from the first argument and assembles the source file of the second argument based on the pattern data.
+If the second argument is omitted, input the source from the terminal (standard input).

-The result is output as text on the standard output, or a binary file in the current directory if the `-o` option is specified as an argument.
-The `-e` option outputs the labels specified in `.export` to a file in TSV format.
+The result is output as text to standard output, and if there is an argument specified with the `-o` option, a binary file is output to the current directory.
+The `-e` option outputs the label specified with `.export` to a file in TSV format.

-In `axx', a line that is input from an assembly language source file or standard input is named an assembly line.
+In axx, the lines input from the assembly language source file or standard input are named assembly lines.

 ## Explanation of pattern files

-Pattern files are user-defined for individual processors.
+Pattern files are user-defined to accommodate individual processors.

-The pattern data in a pattern file is arranged as follows.
+Pattern data in a pattern file is arranged as follows:

 ```
 instruction :: error_patterns :: binary_list
 instruction :: error_patterns :: binary_list
 instruction :: error_patterns :: binary_list
 :
 :
 ```

-instruction is optional. error_patterns is optional. binary_list is optional.
+Instruction cannot be omitted.
+Error_patterns can be omitted.
+Binary_list cannot be omitted.

-instruction, error_patterns, and binary_list must be separated by `::`.
+Instruction, error_patterns, and binary_list should be separated by `::`.

 for ex. (x86_64)

 ```
-RET ::: 0xc3
+RET :: 0xc3
 ```

-The two types of pattern data are as follows.
+There are two types of pattern data:

 ```
 (1) instruction :: binary_list